About the Business

 If you would like to sponsor a program for a community organization, i.e. school, library, residential facility, etc., please contact me.

-If you would like to expand the outreach of storytelling's dynamic impact on educational and community goals through grant monies, please contact me.
+If you would like to expand the outreach of storytelling's dynamic impact on educational and community goals through programs, please contact me.

 Please note that payments and donations may be made in several ways based on specific arrangement: